Managing pest animals

 Biosecurity Queensland is responsible for coordinating the management of impacts of introduced mammals, reptiles and amphibians, as well as dingoes, locusts, ants and fish.

-Specific ant species are considered a pest in Queensland due to their ability to spread across regions and significantly affect our environmental and agricultural sectors.
+Specific ant species are considered invasive in Queensland due to their ability to spread across regions and significantly affect our environmental and agricultural sectors.

 Electric ants, fire ants and yellow crazy ants are serious invasive species.
 You should be aware of movement restrictions, eradication operations in your area and how to identify and make a report if you discover one of these invasive species.